Khuriya Muriya Islands: History

 In antiquity the islands were called the Zenobii or Zenobiou Islands (Ζηνοβίου νησία; Zenobii Insulae) or Doliche (Δολίχη).
 The islands were mentioned by several early writers including Ptolemy (vi.
 7. § 47) who numbered them as seven small islands lying in Khuriya Muriya Bay (Σαχαλίτης κόλπος; Sinus Sachalites), towards the entrance of the "Persian Gulf" (most likely the modern Gulf of Aden).
-The Periplus of the Erythraean Sea, a periplus dated to between AD 40 and 70, mentioned the Khuriya Muriya Islands, then called Isles of Zenobios:
+The Periplus of the Erythraean Sea, a periplus dated to between AD 40 and 70, thus mentioned the Khuriya Muriya Islands, then called Isles of Zenobios:

+Modern history

 In 1854 the sultan of Muscat (later Muscat and Oman, now Oman) presented the islands to Queen Victoria as a gift and responsibility for the islands was granted to the Bombay government in British India.
 There was some concern at the time that the deed of cession was null since the sultan had no rights over the archipelago.
 The Red Sea and India Telegraph Company, formed in 1858, intended to use one of the islands as a base for a telegraph connection between Aden and Karachi but the project was abandoned in 1861 after sections of the cable failed.
 A group of Liverpool entrepreneurs were granted monopoly rights to harvest the abundant guano deposits, but after having met resistance from the local inhabitants who considered that resource theirs, and questions in the British parliament about the advisability of granting monopoly rights to anyone, the mining was abandoned after some 200,000 tons had been extracted between 1855 and 1860.
 During that period, the archipelago presented a busy scene, with up to 52 ships present on one occasion.
-AS per a British intelligence report from 1883, less than 40 inhabitants lived on Al-Hallaniyah, the main island.
+As per a British intelligence report from 1883, fewer than 40 inhabitants lived on Al-Hallaniyah, the main island.
 The islanders lived in huts of unmortared stone with mat roofs, and at certain seasons they moved to caves.
 They lived on fish, shellfish and goat's milk, occasionally exchanging dried fish for dates and rice from passing ships.
 They fished entirely with hooks since they had neither boat nor nets.